-Welcome to the guide to English-language materials in the Gordon W. Prange Collection!
-Though the Prange Collection is known for its Japanese print publications, it also contains significant gift collections and English-language reports and documents.
-The reports and documents were shipped to the University of Maryland in 1949-1950 with the Japanese print publications.
-The gift collections have been acquired over the years by the University of Maryland Libraries.
+Welcome to the guide to gift collections within the Gordon W. Prange Collection!
+Though the Prange Collection is known for its Japanese print publications, it also contains significant gift collections that have been acquired by the University of Maryland Libraries.
 They include manuscripts, photographs and oral histories that document the personal and professional lives of Americans who served in Allied Occupied Japan.